hypervel/hypervel.org/docs/docs/scheduling.md

 Now that we have learned how to define scheduled tasks, let's discuss how to actually run them on our server.
 The `schedule:run` Artisan command will evaluate all of your scheduled tasks and determine if they need to run based on the server's current time.

-So, when using Laravel Hyperf's scheduler, we only need to run the `schedule:run` command and a scheduler will be running and waiting for the upcoming scheduling tasks constantly.
+So, when using Hypervel's scheduler, we only need to run the `schedule:run` command and a scheduler will be running and waiting for the upcoming scheduling tasks constantly.

 ```shell
 php artisan schedule:run
 ```

 ::: warning
 In Laravel, `schedule:run` is designed for running in system's cron jobs.
-However, in Laravel Hyperf it's designed as a long-running process.
+However, in Hypervel it's designed as a long-running process.
 :::